bobchennan/compiler2013-testcases/README.md

 or bad programs with syntax or semantic errors.
 Both kinds of programs will be tested and judged according to the behavior of gcc.

+For syntactically correct programs, please try your best to write it beautifully.
+If you're not confident about your coding style, use a tool such as [astyle](http://astyle.sourceforge.net/).
+However, you are allowed and encouraged to submit ugly testcases just for challenging buggy parsers.

 Name your testcases as "`StudentNumber-StudentName-TestcaseName.c`" (e.g. "`5090379042-jiaxiao-hello.c`"; without the quotes).
 The `TestcaseName` is required to be matched by the regex `/[a-z0-9]+/`.